Radbuglet/autoken/README.md

 cargo install --path src/cargo -Z bindeps
 ```

-...and executed in the crate you wish to validate like so:
+You can run AuToken validation on a target binary crate by running:

 ```bash
 cargo autoken check
 ```

+...in its directory.

 Have fun!

 ### Ignoring False Positives

 AuToken is, by nature, very conservative.
 After all, its whole job is to ensure that only one
-borrow of a given type exists at a given time, even if you're borrowing from several different
+borrow of a given type exists at a given time, even if you're potentially borrowing from several
-sources at once!
+different sources at once!

 ```rust
 let cell_1 = MyCell::new(1u32);